-Applications: Studio vocals, ambience, deep sounding drums, miking a drum kit as a whole, quiet or distance instruments or vocals, guitar or bass amps, big brass.
+Applications: Studio vocals, ambiance, deep-sounding drums, miking a drum kit as a whole, quiet or distance instruments or vocals, guitar or bass amps, big brass.

-- You need an extended high-frequency response, and need to capture transients and other high frequency information.
+- You need an extended high-frequency response and need to capture transients and other high-frequency information (Acoustic guitars most notably).

 - You need a flatter frequency response.